mapto/Flask-AppBuilder-Auth-test/README.md

 Where ldap_config.py can be replaced with your configuration.
 The current file assumes LDAP deployment in docker, as in the [KNOX Superset testing](https://github.com/mapto/knox_superset_testing) configuration.
 The [provided credentials](https://gitbox.apache.org/repos/asf?p=knox.git;a=blob;f=gateway-release/home/conf/users.ldif;h=986704dc40b9cee0a1fa4b3074aa4fb2ee5e11b0;hb=HEAD) can be read from the corresponding configuration file.

-For tests with various authorisation paradigms, try respectively:
+For tests with various authorisation paradigms (also reliant on LDAP credentials), try respectively:

 ### Login form